 To find out more about driver medical fitness assessments, see:

-- Driver Medical Fitness (from the Ministry of Justice)
+- Driver Medical Fitness (from the Ministry of Public Safety and Solicitor General)

 The Superintendent of Motor Vehicles can also request that a driver take a driver's re-examination.